Gapagapi1/AutoCarSim/README.md

 #### Basic Features

-Unity provides a camera that enables observation of the environment.
-What remains is to allow it to move.
-For this purpose, I have designed two types of cameras:
+Unity includes a camera feature that facilitates the observation of the environment.
+The next step was to enable camera mobility.
+To achieve this, I designed two types of cameras:

-- A pivot camera, which is attached to the car and can rotate around it like a cinema crane using two pivots.
+- A pivot camera, which is attached to the car and can rotate around it in a manner similar to a cinema crane, using two pivot points.
-- And then a free camera, which can move freely like a drone or a helicopter.
+- A free camera, which can move independently like a drone or helicopter, offering extensive versatility in viewing angles.

-It was also necessary to develop an options menu to adapt to the computing power of the computer on which the simulation is run.
+Additionally, it was necessary to develop an options menu.
+This menu allows users to adjust the simulation settings according to the computing power of the device on which the simulation is running.

 <p align="center"> <img src="images/basic features.png" alt="basic features.png" width="550px"/> </p>